 Digital Signage and IPTV

-The HDMI and/or VGA output from signage players are fed into a QMOD-HDMI 1.5 HDTV Modulator.
-The modulator can be updated with a keycode to output an HD channel from both inputs.
-The unit can accept 1080p or 1280x720p video from the signage players, and a keycode upgrade enable full scaling for other VGA resolutions as well as tweaking the image to fit exactly on TV screens.
+The HDMI and/or VGA output from signage players are fed into a QMOD-HDMI 1.5 HDTV Modulator, or two HDMI sources using the QMOD-HDMI2.
+The units can accept 1080p or 1280x720p video from the signage players, or scale for other VGA resolutions as well as tweak the image to fit exactly on TV screens.
 Broadcasting signage over RF takes advantage of the HD tuner built into the TV to show HD signage, and one player can feed many TVs without extra IP wiring, licenses, or servers.

 This solution is also used by Emergency Operation Centers and other sites to feed IPTV resources for traffic cameras, presenters, and educational programming via Ethernet.